kdeldycke/meta-package-manager/README.md

 Each time we reach a releaseable script, we simply tag it and push a copy to the BitBar plugin repository.
 Plain and simple.

-At the same time we work on the standalone script, we maintain a Python library on the side.
+At the same time we maintain a Python library on the side.
 The library is going to handle all idiosyncracies of supported package managers under a unified API.

-Once the library is good enough, we'll evaluate rebasing the BitBar plugin on it, and lay out a plan for a painless transition, from the standalone script to a bare bitbar-script + a library.
+Once the library is good enough, we'll evaluate rebasing the original plugin on it, and lay out a plan for a painless transition, from the standalone script to a bare BitBar-plugin depending on the library alone.

 In the mean time we have to temporarily manage duplicate code.
 But at least the whole project is kept in one centralized place, trying to tackle the same